Interest Rates Are Forcing Discipline Back Into Australian Small Caps

 Energy Markets Reflect Structural Tightness

 Within this context, the energy sector presents a distinct opportunity set.
-The sector is supported by structural demand and constrained supply, driven by geopolitical tensions, trade disruptions, and a renewed focus on energy security across developed economies.
+Structural demand and constrained supply, driven by geopolitical tensions, trade disruptions, and a renewed focus on energy security across developed economies, continue to support the sector.

 Refining Assets as Strategic Infrastructure

-Recent supply disruptions have widened refining margins, supporting earnings for operators with exposure to these spreads.
-While refining remains cyclical, integrated retail networks provide a stabilising influence on cash flow.
+Recent supply disruptions have widened refining margins, supporting earnings for operators with direct exposure to these spreads.
+While refining remains cyclical, integrated retail networks provide a stabilising base for cash flow across the cycle.

-From a portfolio construction perspective, assets with pricing leverage and essential service characteristics tend to maintain relevance across market cycles.
-This supports both earnings resilience and valuation stability.
+From a portfolio construction perspective, assets with pricing leverage and essential service characteristics tend to maintain relevance across market cycles, supporting both earnings resilience and valuation stability.

 Thermal Coal Markets and Substitution Dynamics